-STEP 2 - PREASSEMBLE THE KIT
+STEP 2 - PRE-ASSEMBLE THE KIT

-Select one air helper spring from the kit.
-Install the upper bracket by aligning the studs on the upper bracket.
-Fasten the upper bracket to the air spring using the 3/8"-16 hex nuts, as shown in Figure "A".
+Select one air helper spring from your kit.
+Install the upper bracket by aligning the three holes on the air spring with the holes on the upper bracket.
+Fasten the upper bracket to the air spring using the 3/8" x 3/4" hex bolts as shown in Figure "A".
 Install the air fitting as shown in Figure "A".
-Tighten the air fitting so as to make contact with the orange sealant and then tighten.
-Insert the two 3/8"-16 x 3-1/2" carriage bolts into the lower bracket.
-Next, attach the lower bracket to the air spring using the 3/8"-16 x 3/4" hex bolt, see Figure "A".
-Refer to Figure "A" for proper orientation of the lower bracket.
+Tighten the air fitting to make contact with the Teflon ring and then tighten an additional 1/2 turn.
+No thread sealant is needed.
+Insert the bail clamp into the lower bracket.
+Next, attach the lower bracket and disk to the air spring using the 3/8"x 3/4" hex bolt (see Figure "A").
+Note: Finger tighten the bolt securing the lower bracket and disk allowing the air spring to move freely.
+This will be tightened after alignment in Step 6.